-Every First Thirsday of the month, the Tucson Museum of Art opens its’ doors free to all.
-This is a pretty great deal as admission is usually 12 bucks.
+Every First Thursday of the month from 5-8pm, the Tucson Museum of Art opens its’ doors free to all.
+This is a pretty great deal as admission is usually 15 bucks.
 This 74,000 square foot museum is pretty impressive for such a small city.
 The main focus here is on modern and contemporary art with special sections dedicated to Western and Native American, Latin, and Asian art.

-The museum is located downtown and free parking is usually available unless it happens to be a really busy night.
-The on-site Cafe A’La Carte is pretty good and was recently ranked as one of the best museum restaurants in the country.
+The museum is located downtown and free parking is usually available unless it happens to be a really busy day.
+The on-site Cafe A’La Carte ranks as one of the best museum restaurants in the country.
 The food is pretty decent and the outdoor patio gorgeous and shady, although the coffee is just mediocre.

-Tip: Check out one of the delicious downtown coffee roasters before your visit.
+Tip: Check out one of the fantastic downtown coffee roasters before your visit.
 Exo Roast and Cartel are both excellent local choices!

 How to get here: The museum is located at 140 N Main Ave, Tucson, AZ 85701